 These updates have been among the most requested by publishers.
 Now publishers can deploy multiple unique StoreApps to target different niche audiences.
 Some are creating apps for particular events, and other publishers are planning StoreApps for each series of books.

 Here’s a sample store app filtered by the category, “Leadership”.

 Corporate content managers are asking how they can use our Store App for their internal training programs.
-Many corporations have monthly training classes and sometimes come to us for custom content to use in their programs.
 The new Store App gives a quick and easy way to make just the content they want available to their target audience right now.

 Companies can setup a custom Store App with just the content they need for a particular training and embed the app right on their internal sites, or they can embed the app in an email blast to their staff.
 Staff members can then grab ebooks and slices right from the Store App.
 Training leaders can also mix and match just the content they need for their training classes using the Remix tool and then make the custom ebook available to attendees instantly on the App.
 Pretty cool.